 - Get free money: If you make purchases online, creating an account with a rebates site is a must.
 Start with one of our best cashback apps.
 They’re reputable and incredibly easy to use.
 If you use a credit card, one of the best money management tips around is to make sure it provides rewards.
 Just don’t use the rewards points as an excuse for unnecessary spending.

 Diversifying your income can be just as important as diversifying your investment portfolio.
 By starting a side hustle, you can bring cash in and give yourself additional financial security.

-- Blogging: If you want to try your hand at blogging, Bluehost can help you get started. (check out my free 7 day blogging side hustle email course – where I share the step by step blueprint thousands of people have used to start a blog that makes money)
+- Blogging: Read my guide on how to start a blog with Bluehost and get my FREE 7-day blogging side hustle email course, where I share the step-by-step blueprint thousands of people have used to start a blog that makes money)

-- Online Surveys: While you can’t necessarily earn a living by doing online surveys, you can earn some quick cash by sharing your opinion.
-If you want to make a little extra money, give Survey Junkie a try or checkout the best survey sites.
+- Online surveys: While you can’t necessarily earn a living by doing online surveys, you can earn some quick cash by sharing your opinion.
+If you want to make a little extra cash, check out the best survey sites.